Skip to content

 Install

-• Need Python, and dbt should be installed in a virtual environment.
+• Need Python, as dbt should be installed in a virtual environment.
 See installation instructions

 • Supported Python database

-• Create a $HOME/.dbt folder to let dbt persist the dbt-profile.yaml file to keep user and DB credentials.
-Also create a dbt project
+• Create a $HOME/.dbt folder to let dbt persists the dbt-profile.yaml file to keep user and DB credentials.

-• Init a project: This command creates some folders to organize work inside the project.
+• Init a project: This command creates some folders to organize work inside the data project.

 uv run dbt init --skip-profile-setup airbnb